Bakhoj/EquipmentManagerClassic/README.md

 # EquipmentManagerClassic
 GUI for Blizzard's EquipmentManager in Classic.
 Do you also have an annoying time on your Rank 14 warrior when you have to weapon swap to 2 weapons with the same name?
+IN COMBAT!?
 Look no further!
 This is the addon you are looking for.

 # How to use
 `/emc`